magicnumbers/baby-twilio/README.md

 ===========

 Most of the time with Twilio we want to do one of two things: send an SMS and parse incoming SMSes.
-This package makes it easy to to both.
+This package makes it easy to do both.

 ## Sending SMSes